kstenerud/concise-encoding/cte-specification.md

 A map begins with an opening curly brace `{`, whitespace separated key-value pairs, and finally a closing brace `}`.

 Note: While this spec allows mixed types in maps, not all languages do.
 Use mixed types with caution.
+A decoder may abort processing or ignore key-value pairs of mixed types if the implementation language doesn't support it.

 #### Example